 The HACB will generate and review ETRs on a monthly basis.
 The ETR threshold percentage will be adjusted as necessary based on the findings in the ETRs.
 In reviewing ETRs, the HACB will begin with the largest discrepancies.
 When the HACB determines that a participant appearing on the ETR has not concealed or underreported income, the participant's name will be placed on a list of "false positive" reviews.
 To avoid multiple reviews in this situation, participants appearing on this list will be eliminated from ETR processing until a subsequent interim or annual reexamination has been completed.

-When it appears that a family may have concealed or under-reported income, the HACB will request third-party written verification of the income in question.

-When the HACB determines through ETR review and third party verification that a family has concealed or under-reported income, corrective action will be taken pursuant to the policies in Chapter 21, Program Integrity.
+When the HACB determines through ETR review and third-party verification that a family has concealed or under-reported income, corrective action will be taken pursuant to the policies in Chapter 21, Program Integrity.